CMPSC-580-Allegheny-College-Spring-2024/own-project-hayleepierce/project_proposal.md

 ### Sentiment Analysis

 Sentiment analysis is the process of identifying the emotion/tone behind a piece of text.
 There are numerous models that are pre-trained to perform sentiment analysis, including VADER (Valence Aware Dictionary and sEntiment Reasoner), TextBlob, and BERT (Bidirectional Encoder Representations from Transformers).

 The majority of existing literature uses VADER and/or TextBlob to analyze text from social media posts [1, 2, 3].
-The VADER model provides a positive, negative, and neutral score that add to a total of 100.
-A downside to this model is that it was trained using data from social media; consequently, analysis of any other type of text is not guaranteed to be accurate.
+The VADER model provides a positive, negative, and neutral score that adds to a total of 100.
+A downside to this model is that it was trained using data from social media; consequently, the analysis of any other type of text is not guaranteed to be accurate.
 The TextBlob model produces a polarity score between -1 and 1 and a subjectivity score between 0 and 1.
-Unfortunately, the documentation about what data was used to train the model is lacking.
+Unfortunately, the documentation about what data was used to train the model is minimal.

-Some of the literature uses BERT to perform sentiment analysis; for example, Singh et. al. [2021] classifies the emotion of tweets relating to COVID-19 using the BERT model [4].
+Some of the literature uses BERT to perform sentiment analysis; for example, Singh et. al. [2021] classifies the emotion of tweets relating to COVID-19 using a version of the BERT model [4].
 Alaparthi and Mishra [2021] look at four different methods of performing sentiment analysis, two of them being the BERT and SentiWordNet models [5].

 ### Data: Gathering and Preparation